rabinashakya/eCommerce-Handicraft/README.md

 # eCommerce-Handicraft
-Developed a responsive eCommerce website for a local handicraft store using HTML, CSS, PHP, and MySQL.
+Developed a eCommerce website for a local handicraft store using HTML, CSS, PHP, and MySQL.
 The website allows users to browse, search, and purchase wooden handmade products online.
 • Designed a user-friendly interface using HTML and CSS.